stnvh/gulp-tinypng/README.md

 Signatures are based off the unminified source image, so that when the source changes it will be re-minified and re-written to the destination file.

+#### options.sameDest
+Type: `Boolean`
+Default `false`

+If your source is the same as your destination (images are written over themselves), and you want to use the signature checking feature, set this to true

+>**Note:** If your source and destination are the same, it's recommended you use this, and `options.sigFile`, as it prevents you from continually uploading already compressed images each time you run the task

 #### options.log
 Type: `Boolean`
 Default: `false`

 Set to true to log errors & messages to the console.
 Errors are dispatched via events anyway, so plugins like `gulp-plumber` can handle these for you.

-#### options.sameDest
-Type: `Boolean`
-Default `false`

-If your source is the same as your destination (images are written over themselves), and you want to use the signature checking feature, set this to true

 #### options.force
 Type: `Boolean` / `String`